Cockle Creek (Tasmania)

 Cockle Creek is the farthest point south one can drive in Australia.
 It is located on Recherche Bay on the edge of the Southwest National Park, part of the Tasmanian Wilderness World Heritage Area.

 There are no shops or other facilities in the settlement, but a campground is located in the National Park with public toilets and a public phone.
 The National Park Ranger's office is only staffed intermittently.
 Main activities are camping, fishing, birdwatching and bushwalking.

 Arts Tasmania with the Tasmania Parks and Wildlife Service offers an artists residency program at Cockle Creek "for an individual or collaboration of practising artists working in any art form to develop their work in response to the natural environment of Tasmania."

 Bushwalking

 The area is known for its scenic beauty of deserted white beaches and turquoise waters of Recherche Bay and a variety of short and multi-day bushwalks including the end of the 82 km South Coast Track, recommended for experienced bushwalkers equipped for wilderness walking.
-Bushwalkers may enjoy a range of vegetation types occuring together in a mosaic including tea tree scrub, dry sclerophyll forest, healthland, tall wet eucalypt forest, and Eucalyptus nitida woodland.
+Bushwalkers may enjoy a range of vegetation types occurring together in a mosaic including tea tree scrub, dry sclerophyll forest, healthland, tall wet eucalypt forest, and Eucalyptus nitida woodland.

 A bronze sculpture of an infant southern right whale and interpretive sign on a small promontory a 5-minute walk from the car park explains the area's history of settlement around bay whaling, timber getting and coal mining.
 Longer walks include to the Fishers Point Navigation Light and ruins of the Pilot Station and a track to South East Cape for cliff-top views of the Southern Ocean and Maatsuyker Island.